-- Addressing physical presence in a declaration; and
+- How to address physical presence in a client declaration; and

 - Other practical skills for addressing additional eligibility requirements in the client declaration.

-This workshop will require active participation throughout each session, as you will also be reviewing two other participants’ declarations to provide comment and feedback.
+This workshop requires active participation throughout each session, as attendees will also be reviewing the declarations and providing feedback to two peers.

-This course is for attorneys/DOJ representatives who have an active case where they need assistance.
-Participants should have a declaration to work from as CAST will not be providing samples to work from.
+This course is for attorneys/DOJ accredited representatives who have an active case where they need assistance.
+Participants should have a client declaration to work on as CAST will not be providing samples for this workshop.

 Training Dates and Time:

-Four total two-hour live classes – One class each week for a month.
+Four total live classes - one two-hour live class each week for a month.

 - Each class will include: